GamerSoft24/Configs-Tests/README.md

 - 👀 I’m interested in coding, gaming and technology stuff.
 - 🌱 I’m part of the TCG Technology, Coding and Gaming Inc® organization.
 - 💞️ I’m collaborating with Okmeque1 (@Okmeque1) and GS-ST (@GS-ST) as it is my and Okmeque1's shared account.
-- 💬 Ask me if you want to change my repositories (repository for now) or just pull request it.
+- 💬 Ask me if you want to change my repositories or just pull request it.
 - 📫 Reach me by email: haoyun.benjamin.chi@gmail.com.